Same-sex marriage (SSM) and domestic partnerships

 - 2005: The Oregon Supreme Court ruled that all of the 3,000 same-sex marriages were not valid.
 The couples were thus forcibly divorced against their will.

-- 2007: Domestic Partnerships were legalized.
+- 2007: Domestic Partnerships were legalized by the Legislature.
 Registered same-sex couples picked up about 500 state rights, benefits and protections for themselves and their children that were previously restricted to married opposite-sex couples.
 However, about 1,100 federal rights, benefits, and protections remained still out of reach.

 - 2013-OCT: Same-sex couples launch federal lawsuit to legalize SSM in Oregon: Two same-sex couples initiated a lawsuit in U.S. District Court in Eugene by Portland attorneys Lake Perriguey and Lea Ann Easton on behalf of two same-sex couples.
 One couple, Deanna Geiger and Janine Nelson, is seeking the right to marry in Oregon.
 A second couple, Robert Deuhmig and William Griesar were legally married in Vancouver, BC, Canada, and want to have their marriage recognized in Oregon.